codemix/oauth2yii/docs/client.md

     ),
 ```

+# Usage

-# Grant Type "Resource Owner" - Authenticate by username/password
+## Grant Type "Resource Owner" - Authenticate by username/password

-As explained above this grant type should only be used if you trust your client.
+As explained before this grant type should only be used if you trust your client.
 In this case you'd ask your visitors for username and password and can then
 authenticate against the OAuth2 server.